JeremyAnsel/xwa_hooks/README.md

 ## xwa_hook_res1200

 This hook replaces a static buffer with a dynamic one in initializing 2d buffer.
 It fixes a crash when resolution height > 1200 is used.
+It also fixes a crash at offset 0x000d332d.

 ## xwa_hook_resolution